Wait, what?

 I can't show the front garden right now, it's a jungle of scorch.
 A nice evening shot of "starting to open up her leaves" A. Helenae, always pups - never flowers.

 I know everyone is enjoying their cool downs, today we're still near 100°.
 However, with the shorter days and cool nights I can't complain, I love this time of year.
 I'll be sharing a fun project soon, it involves that area that Ivan cleared out on the slope.
-Hint, I've been pouring over Kris's Late to the Garden Party posts on her lath house. *Hers is beautiful, and intricate & way more angles than I'm capable of.
+Ivan's clean up Hint, I've been pouring over Kris's Late to the Garden Party posts on her lath house. *Hers is beautiful, and intricate & way more angles than I'm capable of.

 ?